-• Today, some other tools propose more or less the same workflow except the central step: check the catalogue before the template matching!
+• Today, some other tools propose more or less the same workflow except the central step: check the catalog before the template matching!
 This is critical.
-Theses tools often over split some clusters and this leads to long, useless and uncontrolled manual merges (or split sometimes) at the end of the process.
+These tools often over split some clusters and this leads to long, useless and uncontrolled manual merges (or split sometimes) at the end of the process.

-- The catalogue is done only on a small part of the dataset, let say some minutes.
-Some other tools try to cluster spike on long recording but there are many chances that signal, noise, amplitude will not be stationnary.
-Clusering on a small part is faster and leads to more stable results. - The user interface (for catalogue check/correct and peeler check) is part of the same package.
-So viewer are closely linked to methods and everything is done to alleviate the patologies of these methods.
+- The catalog is built only from a small part of the dataset, let say some minutes.
+Some other tools try to cluster spike on long recording but there are many chances that signal, noise, amplitude will not be stationary.
+Clustering on a small part is faster and leads to more stable results. - The user interface (for catalogue check/correct and peeler check) is part of the same package.
+So viewers are closely linked to methods and everything is done to alleviate the pathologies of these methods.